 There are probably two immediate questions you have on your mind when thinking about billing and revenue.
-How do I charge my customers? and where do I see customer payments come in?
+How to charge customers? and how to view incoming revenue?

 Adding a payment method

 Firstly, you’ll want to decide which payment method options you would like to make available to your customers.

 Payment methods can be integrated into your TeamUp dashboard via Settings >> payments and then 'Manage payment methods'.

 There are two payment methods we would suggest using over any others

 GoCardless - great for direct debit payments, and offer the best transaction fee of all our payment processor partners at 1%.

 Stripe - Ideal for credit and debit card payments, with a transaction fee of 1.4% + 20p.

 PaySimple - For Credit Card and ACH payments.
 They offer competitive rates, with no setup fees/contracts or monthly fees.